AnneshaDeb99/RPQDA/README.md

   - `y_hat`: Estimated classes.

 ## Scripts for Model Evaluation
-To evaluate the misclassification probabilities for each method and model, the following scripts are used:
+To evaluate the misclassification probabilities for each method and scheme, the following scripts are used:

 ### 1. `Model.R`
 - **Inputs**: